Telecom Italia in a bind after losing GVT bid battle

 Patuano’s strategy unveiled last year called for asset disposals in Argentina and elsewhere to help fund network investments in Italy to boost broadband speeds and roll out 4G mobile technology.
 He maintained that Telecom Italia’s Brazilian business TIM Brasil remained key to the group’s future.

 Patuano’s devotion to Brazil may soon be tested.
-Grupo Oi, Brazil’s largest telecoms company, has signaled it is exploring a bid to split TIM Brasil between itself, Mexico’s America Movil and Telefonica.
+Grupo Oi, Brazil’s largest telecoms company, has signalled it is exploring a bid to split TIM Brasil between itself, Mexico’s America Movil and Telefonica.

 However, analysts and bankers said Telecom Italia might change its mind.